The Laundromat Project logo

 Director of Programs

-The Laundromat Project advances artists and neighbors as change agents in their own communities.
-The LP envisions a world in which artists and neighbors in communities of color work together to ignite personal and community transformation through creative engagement.
-The LP makes sustained investments in growing a community of multiracial, multigenerational, and multidisciplinary artists and neighbors committed to societal change through artistic expression, community building, knowledge exchange, leadership development, and advocacy for social impact.
+The Laundromat Project advances and empowers artists and neighbors as change agents in their own communities.
+The organization envisions a world where artists and residents in communities of color work together to spark personal and community transformation through creative engagement.
+The LP makes sustained investments in nurturing a diverse community of multiracial, multigenerational, and multidisciplinary artists and neighbors who are committed to societal change through artistic expression, community building, knowledge exchange, leadership development, and advocacy for social impact.

-The Laundromat Project’s roots reach back to 1999: The LP founder, Bed-Stuy resident Risë Wilson’s original idea was to meet people where they already were and use art as a tool for turning strangers into neighbors.
-The LP was incorporated in 2005 and officially became a nonprofit in 2010.
-Following a decade of leadership from Kemi Ilesanmi, The LP is currently led by Executive Director Ayesha Williams.
-The idea of a laundromat as a primary place for engagement has expanded over time.
-It now serves as a metaphor for a variety of settings in which artists and neighbors transform their lives and surroundings.
-The LP’s programming has evolved to take place in community gardens, public plazas, local cultural organizations, and other places where people gather.
-The LP now also has a long-term storefront community space in Bed-Stuy.
-They achieve their mission through the Create Change (CC) artist development program, which connects socially engaged artists and communities via artist residencies and fellowships, and their place-based community programs in Central Brooklyn, which combine art-making, community building, and direct engagement activities and initiatives.
+The LP began in 1999 when founder and Bed-Stuy resident Risë Wilson imagined meeting people where they already were and using art to turn strangers into neighbors.
+The LP was incorporated in 2005 and became a nonprofit in 2010.
+Following a decade of leadership from Kemi Ilesanmi, The LP is now led by Executive Director Ayesha Williams.
+What started with laundromats as gathering places has grown into a wider vision of creating spaces where artists and neighbors can come together to shape their communities.
+Today, The LP brings programs to community gardens, public plazas, cultural organizations, and other neighborhood spaces, anchored by a long-term storefront in Bedford-Stuyvesant.
+The LP carries out its work through the Create Change artist development program, connecting socially engaged artists and communities, and through place-based initiatives in Central Brooklyn that combine art-making, community building, and direct engagement.